 There has been a Carian settlement on the island since 11 BC, one of Greece’s Dodecanese islands, known for its sandy beaches and also for its Greek and Roman landmarks, particularly in and around Kos Town.

-This harbour town is dominated by the 15th-century Neratzia Castle, South of the castle is the Ancient Agora ruins, with a temple, shrine and columns.
+This harbour town is dominated by the 15th-century Neratzia Castle, South of the castle are the Ancient Agora ruins, with a temple, shrine and columns.
 The 3rd-century Casa Romana villa has lavish mosaics.

 In 2006 the island was declared a World Heritage Site by Unesco.

 The Colossus of Rhodes is a statue that was built on the Greek island of Rhodes between 292 and 280 BC.
 The statue was a depiction of the Greek Titan Helios and was meant to celebrate their victory over the ruler of Cyprus in 305 BC.

-With green hills, rich green valleys and uninterrupted line of golden beaches.
-Rhodes is truly a blessed place, the island’s special blend of cosmopolitan, traditional, numerous cultural and archaeological sites making this one of the perfects holiday destinations.
+With green hills, rich green valleys and uninterrupted golden beaches.
+Rhodes is truly a blessed place, the island’s special blend of cosmopolitan, traditional, numerous cultural and archaeological sites makes it one of the best islands for the perfect holiday.

 Symi is also part of the Dodecanese island group, known for its beaches, an annual music festival and for the harbour in Symi Town, surrounded by colourful neo classical houses.